Collage out of magazine paper pieces – Modern Lithuanian interpretation

-The original painting of K. Rusiecki “The Reaper Girl” accurately portrays a typical Lithuanian girl of the XIX century: her surroundings, work and clothing style of those times.
-“Because the main theme of my work is a modern day woman, I decided to demonstrate transformation of a Lithuanian girl from those times to the present day”.
+The original painting of K. Rusiecki’s “The Reaper Girl” accurately portrays a typical Lithuanian girl of the XIX century: her surroundings, work, and clothing style of those times.
+“Because the main theme of my work is a modern-day woman, I decided to demonstrate the transformation of a Lithuanian girl from those times to the present day.”

-The portrait of the “Modern Lithuanian Girl” was enlarged to a 2 x 3 metre stand and became an interactive object of art at the World Lithuanian Youth Meeting (PLJS).
-The participants of the meeting were sticking tiny squared coloured pieces of paper cut out of the magazines on the stand, and this was how the new creation was born – an interactive collage.
-The entirety of different cuttings created a new unexpected picture: the hand of the Lithuanian girl is depicted from the facial fragments found in the magazines, part of the eye is filled with a clock dial, a piece from the magazine with a knee joint became the tip of the nose.
+The “Modern Lithuanian Girl” portrait was enlarged to a 2 x 3 meter stand and became an interactive object of art at the World Lithuanian Youth Meeting (PLJS).
+The meeting participants were sticking tiny squared colored pieces of paper cut out of the magazines on the stand, and this was how the new creation was born – an interactive collage.
+The entirety of different cuttings created a new, unexpected picture: the hand of the Lithuanian girl is depicted from the facial fragments found in the magazines, part of the eye is filled with a clock dial, a piece from the magazine with a knee joint became the tip of the nose.

 The last strokes of the collage were set in my art studio.
-It took a total of 13 days of gluing work, while the collage comprises 5348 paper pieces of the equal size.
+It took a total of 13 days of gluing work, while the collage comprises 5348 paper pieces of equal size.
 The most difficult part of the project was to select the pieces of the right shades.
-They had to sort through more than 15000 tiny squares of paper to make sure that the colour gamma of the cuttings corresponds to the colours of the painted portrait and forms the figure of the character of the painting.
-The author of the idea is convinced that even though this work required a great deal of patience and thoroughness, at the same time it was relaxing and a kind of meditation.
+They had to sort through more than 15000 tiny squares of paper to ensure that the color gamma of the cuttings corresponds to the painted portrait’s colors and forms the figure of the painting’s character.
+The author of the idea is convinced that even though this work required a great deal of patience and thoroughness, at the same time, it was relaxing and a kind of meditation.